<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741957713163339&amp;ev=PageView&amp;noscript=1">

 JFGSS COver Mockup 2

-The Journal of First-generation Student Success accepts practice articles grounded in research and literature and, reciprocally, research articles that speak to practice.
+The Journal of First-generation Student Success accepts practice-based articles grounded in research and literature and, reciprocally, research articles that speak to practice.
 While traditional scholarship will be encouraged and accepted, articles prioritizing innovative solutions and advanced thought that dispute deficit-based conversations while propelling an asset-based, evidence-driven national narrative, are welcome.

 Through the deep intersectionality of the first-generation identity, the large presence of first-generation students at institutions, and the necessary engagement of both academic and student services areas for success, this journal offers many opportunities for cross-disciplinary collaboration.